- What is it?

 Alendronate has also been approved for the treatment of glucocorticoid-induced osteoporosis and the treatment of osteoporosis in men.
 Alendronate tablets should be taken on an empty stomach in the morning and with eight ounces of water at least 30 minutes before the first food, beverage or medication of the day.
 To minimize side effects—which can include heartburn or irritation of the esophagus—remain upright for at least 30 minutes after taking this medication.
 Alendronate can be taken daily or as a weekly medicine regimen.

 Another type of bisphosphonate drug, this medication is approved to treat and prevent osteoporosis in postmenopausal women and to prevent and treat glucocorticoid-induced osteoporosis in women and men.
 It can be taken once per day, once per week or once per month.
+Risendronate is also available with calcium.

 Take on an empty stomach in the morning with eight ounces of water, 30 minutes before eating or drinking.
 To minimize side effects—which can include heartburn or irritation of the esophagus—remain upright for at least 30 minutes after taking.
 Take any vitamins, calcium and antacids at least 30 minutes after you take risedronate.

-This is another biphosphonate that has been approved by the FDA for prevention and treatment of osteoporosis in postmenopausal women.
+This is another bisphosphonate that has been approved by the FDA for prevention and treatment of osteoporosis in postmenopausal women.
 It reduces the incidence of vertebral fractures by about 50 percent and increases bone mineral density throughout the skeleton.
 Ibandronate also prevents bone loss in recent menopausal women but who do not yet have osteoporosis.
 Ibandronate must be taken once a month on an empty stomach, first thing in the morning, with eight ounces of water (no other liquid) at least 60 minutes before eating or drinking.
 Patients must remain upright for at least one hour after taking this medication.
 Ibandronate also may be given intravenously once every three months.

 Zoledronic acid (Reclast)

 This is approved for the treatment of osteoporosis in women who are five years postmenopausal and cannot tolerate estrogen therapy.
 Studies find that this medication helps slow bone loss, increases spinal bone density and may relieve fracture pain.
 Because calcitonin is a protein, it cannot be taken orally, so it is taken as a nasal spray or, in some instances, an injection.
 Possible side effects include nasal irritation and inflammation, bloody nose, headache and backache.
 Injectable calcitonin may cause an allergic reaction and flushing of the face and hands, frequent urination, nausea and skin rash.
-Calcitonin isn't as potent as bisphosphonates, so it is usually reserved for people who can't take other drugs.
+Calcitonin isn't as potent as other medications for osteoporosis, so it is usually reserved for people who can't take other drugs.

 Preventing Falls Is Key